 Château de Chenonceau

-With its arches cresting over the river Cher, Chenonceau is quite a site to behold.
-Its unique architecture, site and style makes it the most visited château in France, after Versailles.
+With its arches cresting over the river Cher, Chenonceau is quite a sight to behold.
+Its unique architecture, site and style make it the most visited château in France, after Versailles.

 The history of Chenonceau is particularly special in that it was developed in three different stages by three women who inhabited it over the years.
 Diane de Poitiers, mistress to Henry II; Henry’s wife/widow Catherine de’ Medici; and Catherine’s daughter-in-law, Louise de Lorraine.